Ruger Mini-14: Straight-pull action

-A small number of straight-pull only (or bolt-action only) Mini-14 and Mini Thirty rifles were manufactured for sale in the United Kingdom as a result of legislation that banned semiautomatic centerfire rifles in 1988.
+A small number of straight-pull only (or bolt-action only) Mini-14 and Mini Thirty rifles were manufactured for sale in the United Kingdom as a result of legislation that banned semi-automatic centerfire rifles in 1988.

 Other calibers and accessories

 .222 Remington

 Ruger produced a .222 Remington caliber model as early as 1984.
 Designated Mini-14/5R.222, these rifles were made mostly for civilian markets overseas where .223 caliber and 5.56 mm firearms are generally banned.
 These were discontinued in the early 1980s.

 6.8 mm Remington

 In 2007, Ruger began production of the Mini-6.8 using the commercial 6.8 mm Remington SPC cartridge.
 However, they were discontinued in 2012 and are no longer listed in the Ruger catalog.

-.300 Blackout

-In 2015, Ruger introduced the Mini-14 Tactical chambered in .300 AAC Blackout.

 Accessories

 A wide range of aftermarket accessories are available for the Mini-14 and Mini Thirty, including numerous stocks, magazines, and Weaver and Picatinny rail mounts.